Gyeongbokgung was the main and largest palace of the Joseon (조선) Dynasty.

 Cheonggyecheon – Stream of history

 This entire area is extremely significant in Korean history.
-The attempts at restoring and preserving that which was destroyed by invasions is one way in which Koreans can feel a sense of belonging.
+The attempts at restoring and preserving that which was destroyed is one way in which Koreans can feel a sense of belonging.
 Please experience the palace area to understand the true Korean identity.